 - Philips Hue

 - Alexa (via IFTTT)

-This camera is a team player in a smart home – it plays well with a variety of tech options that you may already be using in your house.
-Though the Nest Cam also works with IFTTT, Philips Hue, and other Nest products (for instance, it will switch the camera to ‘record’ mode when the Nest security system is armed), the Arlo Q isn’t hitched to the Nest ecosystem and has been integrated with Amazon Alexa, IFTTT, SmartThings, and even Nest.
+The Nest Cam also works with IFTTT, Philips Hue, and other Nest products (for instance, it will switch the camera to ‘record’ mode when the Nest security system is armed).
+Arlo Q isn’t hitched to the Nest ecosystem, but still integrates well with Amazon Alexa, IFTTT, SmartThings, and even Nest.

-The Arlo Q is our pick for the best wireless home security camera when the options are Logi Circle vs Nest Cam vs Arlo Q.
+Arlo Q is our pick for the best wireless home security camera.

 How important are smart home integrations in your wireless security camera search?
 Let us know in the comments below.